vinaypandella/transactions/README.md

 After uploading the transactions service container to docker repository you can deploy this container anywhere you want.

-In this example to just show how this can be used in the production environment i just created a Virtual Machine which would use the docker instance from the docker hub and confiugre the propertied with respect to production using Ansible.
+In this example to just show how this can be used in the production environment i just created a Virtual Machine which would use the docker instance from the docker hub and confiugre the properties with respect to production using Ansible.

 Stop the running dev Virtual Machine if it is already running.